-Anyone who has connected to the digital outputs of data acquisition or data logger systems (for example the digital outputs of our DI-149 and DI-155 Starter Kits) has wrestled with sink and source current specs, and they continue to be a topic of confusion for many.
+Anyone who has connected to the digital outputs of data acquisition or data logger systems (for example the digital outputs of our DI-2108 and Starter Kits) has wrestled with sink and source current specs, and they continue to be a topic of confusion for many.
 When does sink current matter, and what is it?
 Same for source current.

 References to sink and source current are made relative to the current switching device inside the system.
 In most cases, that’s a simple transistor.
 Source current refers to the ability of the digital output port to supply current.
 Sink current refers to the ability of the port to receive current.
 The following figure may help.

 In the above, our goal is to light a simple light-emitting diode using the switching ability of a digital output port.
 The top shows a current source application, and the bottom a current sink approach.
 Notice the direction of current in both cases: Source supplies current and sink receives current.

 When the port supplies (or sources) current it’s limited by the current limiting resistor R. You may or may not be able to draw enough current to light the LED depending upon the LED’s current requirements, but in any event you won’t damage the port.
 Let’s assume that the LED lights very dimly (or not at all) so that sourcing current is not an option.
 In other words, the digital port cannot provide (or source) enough current.
 What can you do?

 One option is to provide your own power source that can supply adequate current, use the port to control whether or not the current flows, and thus turn the LED on and off.
 This configuration is shown at the bottom, of the figure.
 Now the digital port no longer supplies (sources) current but is configured to receive (or sink) it.
 To prevent damage to the port you need to be cognizant of its maximum sink current spec.
 Sinking more than this figure will fry transistor switch Q and render the digital port permanently inoperative.
 Resistor Rsink provides current limiting when the transistor sinks current.